sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Episodes-Enrich.md

 ;
 ```

-To clean, when you are ready:
+To clean, when you are ready, or when you want to start over:

 ```sql
 SHOW CORTEX SEARCH SERVICES;